Silver Lake History Collective

 Find History Collective Archived Minutes HERE

-The History Collective was founded as part of the Silver Lake Neighborhood Council in 2005 by community activist Bea Gold.
-Our mission is to preserve the oral histories of long-term residents, business owners, artists and other interesting residents of Silver Lake to create an archive of the unique history of our neighborhood for future generations.
+The History Collective was founded as a committee of the Silver Lake Neighborhood Council in 2005 by community activist Bea Gold.
+Our mission is to preserve the oral histories of long-term residents, business owners, artists and other interesting people in Silver Lake to create an archive of the unique history of our neighborhood for future generations.

-We video our interviews including copying old family photos as part of the documentation.
-So far we have conducted over fifty interviews involving more than seventy people.
+So far, we have conducted over a hundred interviews involving more than 120 people.
 The breadth of interviews is extraordinary.
 We have stories from the great-grandchild of a slave, a Japanese-American doctor who was interned at Santa Anita racetrack during World War II as well as many people who’ve lived all their lives in Silver Lake.
 From them we learn amazing things about our community.
-For example, did you know there used to be a stream bed running down what is now Hoover Street?
+Did you know there used to be a stream bed running down what is now Hoover Street?
+Do you know who won the Queen of Silver Lake pageant?

-And we’d like to get you involved too!
-Do you know an interesting neighbor who has a story to tell?
+Do you have an interesting neighbor who’d like to share their history in Silver Lake?
+A local artist whose story needs to be told?
 The History Collective would like to talk with them about our archive project.
-We also welcome you to join us on this amazing ongoing project.
-It’s incredibly rewarding.
-You meet amazing people, make new friends and learn wonderful things.
+We’d like to get you involved too – join us on this extraordinary ongoing project.
+It’s incredibly rewarding to meet amazing people, make new friends and learn unexpected things about our neighborhood.

 Michael Masterson, Co-chair